 To create a Change Order Request (COR) for a prime contract.

-A COR gives general contractors the ability to package one (1) or more Potential Change Orders (PCOs) into a formal request that you can send to the project owner.
-When creating a COR, it is a common practice to group PCOs that share the same scope of work into a COR.
+A Change Order Request (COR) provides general contractors with the ability to create a package that contains one (1) or more Potential Change Orders (PCOs) into a formal request that you can then send to the project's owner.
+When creating a COR, it is a common practice to group PCOs that share the same scope of work into a single COR.
 This helps to organize your change orders into logical groups, which can streamline the review and approval process for the project owner.

-ImportantIn Procore, you will only create a COR when your project's Prime Contracts tool is using the three (3) tier change order setting.
-Neither the 1- or 2- tier change order configurations use COR.
+ImportantA COR requires that your project's Prime Contracts tool is configured to use the three (3) tier change order setting.
+1- and 2- tier change order configurations do NOT support the use of CORs.
 See What are the different change order tiers?

 Things to Consider

 - 'Admin' on the project's Prime Contracts tool.